Ever suspect there’s an easier way to play guitar?

 Yet a clear picture of these concepts can guard you against getting stuck, will answer many of your questions along your journey, and allow you to be more creative on guitar.

-When you know them, your understanding of music on guitar will deepen.
+When you know them, your understanding of music on the guitar will deepen.
 Your progress will accelerate.
 And you’ll be able to move forward with more clarity and less confusion.

 I’ve laid out nine of these fundamental concepts below.